 Tennessee may be hot in the summer, but it’s also one of the most beautiful places to be, you’ll feel as if you’ve been tucked away amidst the lush greenery.
-Go hiking on some of the best hiking trails in Tennessee, go on a walk around Radnor Lake, and walk the Mississippi.
-Or … perhaps hike through Cummins Falls State Park on your way to Cummins Falls itself, where you can take a dip at the foot of one of Middle Tennessee’s most beautiful waterfalls.
+Hit some of the best hiking trails in Tennessee, go on a walk around Radnor Lake, and walk the Mississippi.
+Or… perhaps hike through Cummins Falls State Park in Cookeville on your way to Cummins Falls, itself, where you can take a dip at the foot of one of Middle Tennessee’s most beautiful waterfalls.
 Don’t believe us?
-Take a look!
+Then we recommend that you enjoy this swimming hole hike in Tennessee for yourself.

 Related Stories